How to apply

-This information is confidential and any information you provide will not made available to the selection panel.
+This information is confidential and any information you provide will not be made available to the selection panel.
 We will only use information to help us measure how effective our equal opportunities and diversity policies are, and to inform future policy decisions.

 You must declare certain information when you complete an application.
 This is to ensure both you as the applicant, and us as the employer comply with legislation.

 The Disclosure and Barring Service (DBS), provides wider access to criminal record information.
 This service helps organisations to make safer recruitment decisions by identifying candidates who may be unsuitable for certain work (especially work which involves children or vulnerable adults).